 Mibelle Group replaces microplastics with natural alternatives

 Since the start of 2014, like many large cosmetics manufacturers, the Mibelle Group has voluntarily undertaken to gradually phase microplastics out of its products.
 It uses natural alternatives that do not harm marine life, such as pumice, jojoba beads, apricot kernels, ground nutshells and salt.
-The Mibelle Group has not manufactured any cosmetics with microplastics since 2015.

 New laws to prohibit microplastics in cosmetics